Olaplex Just Launched The Product Everyone Has Been Asking For

 ADVERTISEMENT

+This is not just any average heat protectant that acts as a spray-able insurance policy when hitting your hair with high heat.
+The Volumizing Blow Dry Mist promises lightweight volume (think: bouncy blowdry minus the rollers) and protection from heat and humidity (which means it cuts frizz).
+There isn't much need to layer on additional serums, oils, gels, or flyaway creams.
+For summer, it sounds like a magic bullet styling product.

-Heading into the thick of July, our editors were excited to test drive the new $30 blow dry mist to see how it compares to other Olaplex products and other heat protectants we've tried.
-Find our reviews, organized by hair type and texture, below.
+Heading into the thick of July, our editors were excited to test drive the new $54 blowdry mist to see how it compares to other Olaplex products and heat protectants we've tried.
+Find our reviews, organised by hair type and texture, below.

 If you have short, thick hair: